abinit/abinit/doc/tutorial/compilation.md

 because it does not know how to deal with your software stack.
 In both cases, *config.log* is key to pinpoint the problem and sometimes you will find that the problem is rather simple to solve.
-For example you are trying to use F90 module files produced by *gfortran* while trying to compile with the intel compiler or perhaps you are trying to use modules produced by a different version of the same compiler!.
+For instance, you are trying to use F90 module files produced by *gfortran* while trying to compile with the intel compiler or perhaps you are trying to use modules produced by a different version of the same compiler!.
 Perhaps you forgot to add the include directory required by an external library and the compiler cannot find the include file or maybe there is a typo in the configuration options.